-the income tax; (hereinafter referred to as "Malta tax").
+(hereinafter referred to as "Moroccan taxes").

 4. The Convention shall apply also to any identical or substantially similar taxes which are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
-The competent authorities of the Contracting States shall notify each other of substantial changes which have been made in their respective taxation laws.
+The competent authorities of the Contracting States shall notify each other of any substantial changes which have been made in their respective taxation laws.